WojciechMatuszewski/apigw-access-logs-firehose/README.md

   - The `@aws-cdk/aws-kinesisfirehose-alpha` package does not expose the _dynamic partitioning_ options.

-- By **using _dynamic partitioning_** you **loose the ability to use the build-in variables like `!{timestamp:XXX}` and others**.
+- By **using _dynamic partitioning_**, you **lose the ability to use the built-in variables like `!{timestamp:XXX}` and others**.

   - You have to provide them by yourself.
 You can either do that **within the processor Lambda** or **inline using `jq`**.

-  - Remember that **you pay additional fee for using the _dynamic partitioning_** feature.
+  - Remember that **you pay an additional fee for using the _dynamic partitioning_** feature.

-  - What is interesting that **the rule does not apply to `ErrorOutputPrefix` property**.
+  Interestingly, **the rule does not apply to `ErrorOutputPrefix` property**.

   > You cannot use partitionKeyFromLambda and partitionKeyFromQuery namespaces when creating ErrorOutputPrefix expressions.

-- The **_dynamic partitioning_ feature is great!**, but I feel like using it only for the newline case is quite a big overhead.
+- The **_dynamic partitioning_ feature is excellent!**, but I feel like using it only for the newline case is quite a considerable overhead.

-- If you want to use _API Gateway API Keys_ you **have to associate the API Key with an usage plan**.
+- If you want to use _API Gateway API Keys_, you **have to associate the API Key with a usage plan**.

   - If you do not, the _API Gateway_ will reject the request.